 What can you do with an English major?
 The short answer is “anything!” – but how do you find out what you want to do?
 One way is to complete an internship.

 Internships allow you to work in a professional setting to get a feel for that particular kind of work and environment.
 They provide the kind of experience that employers are looking for, as well as contacts for continued professional growth after graduation.
-Many internships are available both on campus and in the Metrowest area, and you can get course credit for completing ENGL 494 Practicum in Journalism or ENGL 495 Practicum in English (see the official course descriptions, below).
+Many internships are available both on campus and in the Metrowest area, and you can get course credit for completing ENGL 494 Internship in Journalism or ENGL 495 Internship in English (see the official course descriptions, below).

 What will I do during a writing internship?

 The work itself will vary, depending on the internship site, and may include editing and research, as well as writing.
 All interns seeking course credit are also expected to do the following:

 - Work a minimum of 160 hours during the semester

 - Meet with their internship supervisor every two weeks

 - Keep a journal of their experiences